MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 Visual Studio Code can take advantage of libraries of detailed type information for different libraries to provide hints and dropdowns as you type.
 For the GameTest modules - `mojang-minecraft` and `mojang-gametest` modules – two new modules are available to take advantage of this.

-To get started, use the Node Package Manager, or npm.
-NPM makes it easy to download and install different modules of code within your packages.
-Install Node.js – which includes NPM - on your development device.
-More info on installing NPM is available from https://nodejs.org.
+To get started, use the Node Package Manager, or npm. npm makes it easy to download and install different modules of code within your packages.
+Install Node.js – which includes npm - on your development device.
+More info on installing npm is available from https://nodejs.org.
 Install the latest LTS version of Node.js to get started.

 Once node.js is installed, getting the latest type definitions is a snap.
 Within your project folder, and where you commonly edit your behavior packs from, simply run the following commands from the command prompt: